lbk209/entity-driven/README.md

 - Plain-text passwords are used (local testing only).
 - Review previews show only the first 1–2 sentences.
-- Filtering is by linked entity name only.
+- Filtering matches entity name terms (e.g., "chicken" matches "fried chicken").
+- Review updates store `updated_at` and appear first in lists.